Squeach/Squeach/README.md

 ```

 ## ✳️ P.S.
-Btw, what are you doing here, sweethearts? :3
+Btw, what are you doing here?